CLAM-community/CLAM-community.github.io/README.md

 ## Contributors

 We have contributors of all types - from those who've contributed to the direction of the project, code, design, feedback, and more.
-See below our contributors.
+See below our awesome contributors ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->